trivago/gollum/docs/src/gen/producer/socket.rst

   This value defines the number of messages to be buffered before they are written to disk.
 This setting is clamped to BatchMaxCount.
   By default this parameter is set to "Batch/MaxCount / 2".

+**Batch/TimeoutSec** (default: 5, unit: sec)

-  Batch/TimeoutSec: This value defines the maximum number of seconds to wait after the last message arrived before a batch is flushed automatically.
+  This value defines the maximum number of seconds to wait after the last message arrived before a batch is flushed automatically.
   By default this parameter is set to "5".